Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <video src="playline-videos/6d.mp4" controls="controls" style="max-width: 100%;"></video>

-[6c](#6c) can be thought of as the equivalent of LA without needing to “spend” a life to play the extra body.
-Here, an entire turn is given as an example, before which the Turbo [Cavendish](#cav) line was successful.
+[6c](#6c) can be thought of as the equivalent of LA without needing to "spend" a life to play the extra body.
+Here, an entire turn is given as an example, before which the [4d - Turbo Cavendish](#-4d---turbo-cavendish) line was successful.
 Similar to the [5d - Standard Cavendish](#-5d---standard-cavendish) playline, [Stunbon](#stunbon) and [Freezebon](#freezebon) are strong candidates to play from [6c](#6c).
-It is usually not recommended to play a body from life using LA again here, which might leave the player too vulnerable if a heal on the 8d turn is not guaranteed.
+It is usually not recommended to play a body from life using the LA again here, which might leave the player too vulnerable if a heal on the 8d turn is not guaranteed.

 ##### 🡮 6d - [6c](#6c) into [Cavendish](#cav)